 - The existing and proposed conditions of the lot, including but not necessarily limited to topography, vegetation, trees, drainage, and waterways.
-Not Satisfied; the applicant is requesting one waiver and seventeen variances from the Board. - The location of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainage facilities, utility services, landscaping structures, signs, and lighting and screening devices.
-Not Satisfied; the applicant is requesting one waiver and seventeen variances from the Board. - 3.
-The dimensions of all buildings, structures, setbacks, parking spaces, floor area ratio, height, lot coverage and any other information that may be reasonably necessary to determine compliance with the requirements of the underlying zoning district, and any applicable overlays, for a particular application or project.
+Not Satisfied; the applicant is requesting one waiver and multiple variances from the Board. - 2.
+The location of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainage facilities, utility services, landscaping structures, signs, and lighting and screening devices.

+Not Satisfied; the applicant is requesting one waiver and multiple variances from the Board.

-Not Satisfied; the applicant is requesting one waiver and seventeen variances from the Board. - 4.
-The color, design, selection of landscape materials and architectural elements of Exterior Building surfaces and primary public interior areas for Developments requiring a Building Permit in areas of the City identified in section 118-252.
-Not Satisfied; the applicant is requesting one waiver and seventeen variances from the Board. - 5.
+- The dimensions of all buildings, structures, setbacks, parking spaces, floor area ratio, height, lot coverage and any other information that may be reasonably necessary to determine compliance with the requirements of the underlying zoning district, and any applicable overlays, for a particular application or project.
+Not Satisfied; the applicant is requesting one waiver and multiple variances from the Board. - The color, design, selection of landscape materials and architectural elements of Exterior Building surfaces and primary public interior areas for Developments requiring a Building Permit in areas of the City identified in section 118-252.
+Not Satisfied; the applicant is requesting one waiver and multiple variances from the Board. - 5.
 The proposed site plan, and the location, appearance and design of new and existing Buildings and Structures are in conformity with the standards of this Ordinance and other applicable ordinances, architectural and design guidelines as adopted and amended periodically by the Design Review Board and Historic Preservation Boards, and all pertinent master plans.

-Not Satisfied; the applicant is requesting one waiver and seventeen variances from the Board. - 6.
-The proposed Structure, and/or additions or modifications to an existing structure, indicates a sensitivity to and is compatible with the environment and adjacent Structures, and enhances the appearance of the surrounding properties.

-Not Satisfied; the applicant is requesting three waivers and three variances from the Board. - 7.
+Not Satisfied; the applicant is requesting one waiver and multiple variances from the Board.

+- The proposed Structure, and/or additions or modifications to an existing structure, indicates a sensitivity to and is compatible with the environment and adjacent Structures, and enhances the appearance of the surrounding properties.
+Not Satisfied; the applicant is requesting three waivers and multiple variances from the Board. - 7.
 The design and layout of the proposed site plan, as well as all new and existing buildings shall be reviewed so as to provide an efficient arrangement of land uses.
 Particular attention shall be given to safety, crime prevention and fire protection, relationship to the surrounding neighborhood, impact on contiguous and adjacent Buildings and lands, pedestrian sight lines and view corridors.
 Satisfied - 8.
 Pedestrian and vehicular traffic movement within and adjacent to the site shall be reviewed to ensure that clearly defined, segregated pedestrian access to the site and all buildings is provided for and that all parking spaces are usable and are safely and conveniently arranged; pedestrian furniture and bike racks shall be considered.
 Access to the Site from adjacent roads shall be designed so as to interfere as little as possible with traffic flow on these roads and to permit vehicles a rapid and safe ingress and egress to the Site.
+Satisfied - 9.
+Lighting shall be reviewed to ensure safe movement of persons and vehicles and reflection on public property for security purposes and to minimize glare and reflection on adjacent properties.
+Lighting shall be reviewed to assure that it enhances the appearance of structures at night.